hclimente/academic-kickstart/content/home/experience.md

   date_start = "2020-05-01"
   date_end = ""
   description = """
-  * Our current research interests are the application of optimal transport to problems in biology, with an emphasis on multi-omics data integration.
+  I am interested in the application of optimal transport to problems in biology, in particular multi-omics data integration.
   """

 [[experience]]